MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 You'll see an example of this in the [Quick start tutorial for Azure Information Protection](infoprotect-quick-start-tutorial.md).
 For more information, see [How to configure a label to apply Rights Management protection](../deploy-use/configure-policy-protection.md).

-## Can a file be classified with two different classifications?
+## Can a file have more than one classification?

+Users can select just one label at a time for each document or email, which often results in just one classification.
+However, if users select a sub-label, this actually applies two labels at the same time; a primary label and a secondary label.
+By using sub-labels, a file can have two classifications that denote a parent\child relationship for an additional level of control.

-If required, you can create sub-labels to better describe sub-categories for a specific sensitivity label.
-For example, the principal label **Secret** might contain sub-labels such as **Secret \ Legal** and **Secret \ Finance**.
-You can then apply different classification visual markings and different Rights Management templates to different sub-labels.
+For example, the label **Secret** might contain sub-labels such as **Legal** and **Finance**.
+You can apply different classification visual markings and different Rights Management templates to these sub-labels.
+A user cannot select the **Secret** label by itself; only one of its sub-labels, such as **Legal**.
+As a result, the label that they see set is **Secret \ Legal**.
+The metadata for that file includes one custom text property for **Secret**, one custom text property for **Legal**, and another that contains both values (**Secret Legal**).

-Although you can currently set visual markings, protection, and conditions at both levels, when you use sub-levels, configure these setting on the sub-level only.
-If you configure the same settings on the parent label and its sub-level, the settings at the sub-level take precedence.
+When you use sub-labels, don't configure visual markings, protection, and conditions at the primary label.
+When you use sub-levels, configure these setting on the sub-label only.
+If you configure these settings on the primary label and its sub-label, the settings at the sub-label take precedence.

 ## When an email is labeled, do any attachments automatically get the same labeling?